 Contents

-- What is a B2B PR strategy?
+Introduction: What is a B2B PR Strategy?

 Seven steps to building an effective B2B PR strategy

-1. Start by setting clear PR objectives
+1. Set clear PR objectives

 A successful B2B PR strategy starts with clear, measurable objectives.
 Without these, PR efforts can feel scattered.
 Typical objectives include:

-- Increasing brand awareness within a target industry
+• Increasing brand awareness within a target industry

-- Positioning the business as a thought leader
+• Positioning the business as a thought leader

-- Generating interest from potential partners, investors, or customers
+• Generating interest from potential partners, investors, or customers

-- Giving your employer brand a boost to attract top talent
+• Giving your employer brand a boost to attract top talent

-- Improving media perception and managing reputation
+• Improving media perception and managing reputation

 Defining specific goals helps shape direction and ensures B2B PR strategies serve a clear purpose.

-2. Identify the right audience
+2. Identify the right audiences

 Understanding who you need to reach is essential in shaping your strategy.
 Ask yourself: Who are the primary and secondary audiences?
 And which human voices (influencers) do they trust and listen to most?

 In B2B, we often have large and fragmented groups of stakeholders — because buying decisions rarely come down to just one person alone.
-Understanding your audiences, and the connections between them, is essential for identifying the right B2B PR tactics.
+Understanding your audiences, and the connections between them, is essential for identifying the right B2B PR tactics

 However, it’s equally important to consider the diverse media channels your buyer persona may engage with throughout their daily routine.
 It might look something like this: BBC News at breakfast, LinkedIn scrolling during coffee breaks, industry trade and Financial Times newsletters before lunch, and listening to their favourite podcasts on their commute home.